 Miller-Meeks has sought to attack Democrats for what she says is causing sky-high inflation and rising prices.

-Bohannan, in turn, has made economic fairness and her middle-class roots a key part of her campaign much like Harris has done nationally.
+Bohannan, in turn, has made economic fairness and her middle-class roots a key part of her campaign, much like Harris has done nationally.

-“I know what it is like to have to work really hard and still have to make very difficult choices and not be able to meet all of your family’s needs,” Bohannan said in an interview with the *DI*.
+“I know what it is like to have to work really hard and still have to make very difficult choices and not be able to meet all of your family’s needs,” Bohannan said in an interview with the DI.
 “People know that about me.
-They know that I am going to fight for hardworking families like my own.”

-Bohannan’s campaign focuses on addressing the cost of healthcare, but Bohannan also supports many of Harris’s economic proposals.
+Bohannan’s campaign focuses on addressing the cost of health care, but Bohannan also supports many of Harris’s economic proposals.

-Iowa Democratic Party Chair Rita Hart said the Democratic Party looks to build a robust, sustainable economy for all Iowans.
+Iowa Democratic Party Chair Rita Hart wrote in a statement to the DI the Democratic Party looks to build a robust, sustainable economy for all Iowans.

 Hart pointed to economic indicators that show the economy is doing well as proof that the Biden-Harris administration has improved the economy.

 David Barker, Iowa GOP finance chair, doesn’t share Hart’s views on the Biden administration’s economic outcomes.
-Barker said it’s easy for Republicans to focus on the economy in this election because every day voters are facing higher prices than they were four years ago.
+Barker said it’s easy for Republicans to focus on the economy in this election because every day, voters are facing higher prices than they were four years ago.
 This increase in prices, Barker said, is due to the Biden administration’s economic policies coming out of the pandemic.

 “During COVID, the economy needed some stimulation, but by the time Biden and Harris were in office, that was no longer needed, but they kept their foot on the gas of spending, wild spending, and just tremendously inflationary policies,” Barker said.

-Inflationary pressures are partly due to an increase in government spending but supply chain issues and the Federal Reserve’s fiscal policy are more likely to blame for inflation, according to a Politifact Iowa report.
+Inflationary pressures are partly due to an increase in government spending, but supply chain issues and the Federal Reserve’s fiscal policy are more likely to blame for inflation, according to a Politifact Iowa report.

 Barker said going forward, a Harris administration would make the economy worse.
-He believes her plans to prevent price gouging would create economic inefficiency and make life harder for those who are currently struggling.
+He believes her plans to prevent price gouging would create economic inefficiency and make life harder for those who are struggling.

 Harris’s plan for the economy looks to expand the Child Tax Credit, support first-time homebuyers, and increase taxes on corporations and households making over $400,000 per year.
 Meanwhile, Trump is focused on cutting taxes, imposing 20 percent tariffs on imports, and increasing federal housing support.
 Both agree on ending income taxes on tipped income.